PROJXON/ProjxonNext/README.md

    ```bash
    npm install
    ```
-3. Create a .env.local file in the root with the above environment variables
+3. Create a .env file in the root with the above environment variables
 4. Run the dev server:

    ```bash